 The art club is supposed to have members be serious in making or practicing artworks, but this is not the case in Mizuku Usami’s art club.
-The club members seem to be lacking something, their enthusiasm in working in real artworks.
+The club members seem to be lacking something: their enthusiasm for working on real artworks.
 The club members, Subaru Uchimaki a genius in making 2D anime girls, Collette a cute wealthy troublemaker and the club president who sleeps through sessions.

 Mizuku is infatuated with Subaru, but Subaru only likes 2D anime girls.
 Subaru’s weird fetish made a confession more troublesome for Mizuku, so she hid her feelings.
-However, Collette and the President, on the other hand, knows about this and likes to tease Mizuku into Subaru.
+However, Collette and the President, on the other hand, know about this and like to tease Mizuku into Subaru.
 Together they managed to keep the art club lively with their dumb but hilarious behaviors.

 8. Boku dake ga Inai Machi (Erased)

-We’re back to the slice of life setting with this little fantasy on our eight entry "Erased."
+We’re back to the slice of life setting with this little fantasy, Erased.